jonluca/blog/_posts/2021-12-03-opentable.md

 The code [can be found on GitHub](https://github.com/jonluca/OpenTable-Reservation-Maker).
 There isn't a way to fetch your bearer token automatically right now, or search for a restaurant, so you'll need to know those ahead of time to make this work, but you can follow the steps above (or open a PR!).

+## Future work

+The next site I want to automate is Tock, as they have most of the best restaurants in NY, but their endpoints are protobufs, which are a bit harder to reverse engineer.
+Resy is also an option, but with the Amex acquisition it's actually pretty easy to get reservations at sold out restaurants if you have an Amex Platinum card.